imt-mobisyst/pkg-multibot/README.md

 > ❌ : Bad

 > [!NOTE]
-> All of these issues (bandwidth, network range...) are pretty hard to simulate
+> All of these issues (bandwidth, network range etc.) are pretty hard to simulate

 ## 6. Quality of service options